Outland (film): Home media

 Outland was first released for home video on VHS, Beta, and V2000 videotape formats in November 1982.
 The film had many re-issues on VHS and between 1982 and 1998, including a widescreen NTSC VHS on 7 January 1997.
 Videodisc releases included the CED disc in August 1983, a Laserdisc release in 1984, and a remastered laserdisc with digital sound on 28 August 1991.

 Outland was released on DVD on 18 November 1997.
 It was presented in both letterbox widescreen and full screen on a double sided disc with the soundtrack remastered in Dolby 5.1 surround sound.
 The Region 1 DVD received harsh criticism for its poor quality transfer, and absence of enhancement for widescreen televisions.
 A "making of" featurette, cast and credit notes, plus a theatrical trailer are included as special features on the disc.
 The film was released on DVD in the UK (Region 2) in 1998.
 This version is anamorphically enhanced for widescreen televisions, as is the Region 4 release.
-Outland was released on Blu-ray Disc on 10 July 2012.
+Outland was released on Blu-ray disc on 10 July 2012.
 The film is presented in an aspect ratio of 2.40:1 with an English DTS-HD Master Audio 5.1 surround sound mix.
 The disc also features a brand new commentary audio-track with the director Peter Hyams.

+A brand new 4K restoration of Outland from the original 35mm camera negative by Arrow Video was released in the UK on 3 November 2025 and a day later in the US.
+The release includes a 4K (2160p) UHD Blu-ray presentation in Dolby Vision (HDR10 compatible), original lossless stereo 2.0 and DTS-HD MA 5.1 surround audio options and a selection of new special features.